godrix/cursor-toys/README.md

-# Cursor Commands Share Extension 🔗 Share Your Configurations
+# Cursor Toys Extension 🤖 Your AI Coding Assistant

 A VS Code/Cursor extension designed to **simplify and accelerate the sharing** of your custom Cursor configurations (commands, rules, and prompts) through easy-to-generate and easy-to-import deeplinks.